Teach an Honors Course

 If you are interested in teaching an Honors seminar, please use the seminar proposal form, whether you have taught the seminar in the past or it is a new topic.
 For your reference, we are providing you with a couple of sample seminar proposals:

 Please contact Assistant Dean of Curriculum and Outreach Programs Michele McCrillis, with any questions or with your course proposal.
-You can reach her at email@example.com or 312-413-2260.
+You can reach her at firstname.lastname@example.org or 312-413-2260.
 All course proposals will be carefully reviewed by the Honors College Education Policy Committee.
+Honors Core proposals also have to be reviewed and approved by the General Education Council.